Autonomous Emergency Braking (AEB) Definition and Meaning

 AEB can lower the chance of crashes by 39% by automatically braking when the driver isn’t reacting fast enough.

-However, how well it works can change based on how fast the car is going and the conditions around it.
+However, its effectiveness can depend on how fast the car is going and the conditions around it.

 Also, depending too much on AEB might cause some unexpected braking.